TheMarlboroMan/tile_editor/README.md

 #Tile editor

 A map-level editor for tile based applications.
-This perfectly represents the aftertought after aftertought school of design, so the code is a wild mess.

 It supports:

 - Up to 6 (completely arbitrary) layers of tiles.
 Each one can have a different tileset and sizes.
 - Up to 6 layers of logic objects.
 Each one can feed from a custom object notation.
 - Basic meta-property editor, key-value pairs.
 - In-application help (accesible by pressing F1).

+Overall, it perfectly represents the aftertought after aftertought school of design, so the code is a wild mess wherever you look at it.

 #Building